Personal Projects

 When a collision is detected with an object, the closest vertex on the ball to the point of collision is found, the vertex is moved to the center of the object we collided with, and the ball’s mesh is recalculated with the moved vertex.
 After this, we destroy the object’s colliders and parent it to the ball.

-Letting go destroys the hinge joint, dropping the word.
-If the word is halfway or more on the board, its rigidbody velocity is set to zero and gravity is disabled, allowing it to stay on the board and still be pushed by other words.
+Letting go destroys the hinge joint, dropping the magnet.
+If the magnet is halfway or more on the board, its rigidbody velocity is set to zero and gravity is disabled, allowing it to stay on the board and still be pushed by other magnets.

-To accomplish this, all words have a Collider2D and Rigidbody2D on them.
+All word magnets have a Collider and Rigidbody on them.
 The collider is scaled to fit whatever word is placed on it upon spawning.

-When the player clicks a word, a hinge joint is created connecting the mouse cursor to the word, allowing for it to rotate freely from the point at which it was grabbed.
+When the player clicks a magnet, a hinge joint is created connecting the mouse cursor to it, allowing the magnet to rotate freely from the point at which it was grabbed.